chriskrycho/v5.chriskrycho.com/site/journal/2020/Data Constructors Part 1 Understanding by Implementing.md

 The only real difference in what we’ve done in TypeScript and what we’d see in that original example from Grain is that Grain has built-in language support for these things because they’re the default instead of something we’re building on top of other language constructs.

 There *is* another difference, though, and it’s related to a downside in the code we’ve written.
 We can no longer use a `switch` statement to check this, because it’s too complicated a type for JavaScript’s very limited `switch` capability.
-All the SML-related languages I mentioned at the top have a feature called *pattern-matching* which supports working with these richer types:[^6]
+All the SML-related languages I mentioned at the top have a feature called *pattern-matching* which supports working with these richer types:[^matching]

 ```grain
 let describeColor = (color) => match (color) {